cartrawler/cartrawler.github.io/docs/react native/androidIntegration.md

 nativeArtifactoryUsername=placeholder
 nativeArtifactoryPassword=placeholder
 ```

+{: .note}
-Note: If you do not have these credentials contact you manager, IT or another developer in your team.
+If you do not have these credentials contact you manager, IT or another developer in your team.

+---
-* Next, add the CarTrawler dependency to build.gradle.
+## Add the CarTrawler Dependency to build.gradle
 Please use the version number sent to you by the CarTrawler team

 ```groovy
 implementation "com.cartrawler.android:car-rental:$latestVersion"
 ```

-* If not migrated yet, it is recommended to migrate the project to Android X.
+If not migrated yet, it is recommended to migrate the project to Android X:
-<a href="https://developer.android.com/jetpack/androidx/migrate">Migration guide</a> <br/>
+<a href="https://developer.android.com/jetpack/androidx/migrate">Migration guide</a>

+---

+## Expose Methods to React Native
-* Inside your Android project, create a new class that extends ReactContextBaseJavaModule, this class will be the Module that we will expose methods to the React Native side.
+Inside your Android project, create a new class that extends ReactContextBaseJavaModule, this class will be the Module that we will expose methods to the React Native side.

 ```kotlin
 /**